zheliu17/simple_CMD/README.md

 Ever tried to run a Centroid Molecular Dynamics (CMD) simulation for a simple 1D system, only to find the existing code was way too complex?
 I was in the same boat, so I wrote my own!

 This project is a minimal, no-fuss implementation of CMD designed for any 1D potential.
-As a demonstration (`main.ipynb`), the code can reproduce the results in Figure 7 from the paper by Jang and Voth:
+As a demonstration (`main.ipynb`), the code can reproduce the results in Figure 7 from the paper by Pérez, Tuckerman and Müser:

-> *Path integral centroid variables and the formulation of their exact real time dynamics.* [J. Chem.
+> *A comparative study of the centroid and ring-polymer molecular dynamics methods for approximating quantum time correlation functions from path integrals.* [J. Chem.
 Phys.
-111, 2357 (1999)](https://doi.org/10.1063/1.3126950)
+130, 184105 (2009)](https://doi.org/10.1063/1.3126950)

 ## What's inside?